-On 29 June 2011, the Minister approved the Code of Conduct for Members of the Non-State Schools Accreditation Board, the Non-State Schools Eligibility for Government Funding Committee and Other Committees of the Board.
+On 7 March 2018, the Minister approved the Code of Conduct for Members of the Non-State Schools Accreditation Board and Other Committees of the Board.

-On 29 June 2011, the Minister approved the Code of Conduct for Authorised Persons appointed by the Board under the Education (Accreditation of Non-State Schools) Act 2001, section 144.
-This code applies to those persons who have been appointed as assessors and auditors under the Act.
+On 7 March 2018, the Minister approved the Code of Conduct for Authorised Persons appointed by the Board under the Education (Accreditation of Non-State Schools) Act 2017 ('the Act'), section 130.
+This code applies to people who have been appointed as authorised persons under the Act.

 The Board is an independent body that has certain prescribed statutory responsibilities under the Act.
 It is therefore reasonable to expect that persons who have issues with non-State schools will make complaints about those schools to the Board.
 The nature of these complaints may be about aspects of school operations or particular incidents that happen in schools.